hczhcz/mese-next/README.md

 MESE-Next
 ---

 MESE-Next is a fan-made MESE variant.
-It is not a strictly equivalent of MESE, but an online game based on a similar mathematical model to MESE.
+It is not a strict equivalent of MESE, but an online game based on a similar mathematical model to MESE.
 Players can sign up on a MESE-Next Server and compete with other players on the Internet.
 MESE-Next is created by [hczhcz](https://github.com/hczhcz) as a replacement of IMese (Internet-based MESE Platform).

 ### Difference between MESE-Next and MESE